PradeepAswal48/SimplAppClone/README.md

 # Simpl Assignment

 A brief description of the thought process while desinging and the assumptions that were made.
+#Structure

+- Components folder contains different section of the UI components.
+- Assests folder contain logos and icons.
+- App.js is where all components resides.
+- Style.css contains all the css for the app.

 # Thought process